pregHosh/guide4compchem-MU/README.md

 # Guide for modern computational chemistry for Computational Chemistry Lab

 Welcome to the Compchem@MU!
 You will be working under Prof. Panida for here on.
-Trust me, she is a kind-soul and you will not find yourself under a better supervisor.
+Trust me, she is a kind-soul and you will not find yourself under a better supervisor 😊.

 You will also get a lot of opportunities to collaborate with others, inside and outside the university as she has a pretty good networking.
-Particularly, with the Japaneses, under the Sakura exchange program and others.
+Particularly, with the Japaneses, under the Sakura exchange program 🌸 and others.
 So if you are a degenerate weeb like myself, again, there is no better advisor than her.

-***DISCLAIMER*** You don't need to know everything below.
-Essentially, being able to perform first-principle calculations (mostly DFT) is enough to conduct a research in this group.
-Although, the advanced topics are highly recommended if you want to go above and beyond, **particularly knowing how to code to automate your routine tasks**.
-In this age of digitalization and the rise of big data and ML, you will find these advanced topics creeping into your realm of study.
-Also, it is just more elegant to work more efficiently by having automated workflow/pipeline in your projects.
+***DISCLAIMER*** You don't need to be familiar with everything mentioned below.
+Proficiency in first-principle calculations, especially DFT, is sufficient for conducting research in our group.
+However, I highly recommend diving into advanced topics, especially coding skills to automate routine tasks.
+In today's age of digitalization and the increasing importance of big data and machine learning, you'll find these advanced skills becoming increasingly relevant to your work.
+Besides, it is just more elegant to work more efficiently by having automated workflow/pipeline in your projects. 💻📈🤖

 ## How to use this guide